Symposium Speakers

 • Christina Haden

-Associate Teaching Professor, Mechanical Engineering & Mechanics, Lehigh University
+Associate Teaching Faculty, Mechanical Engineering and Mechanics, Lehigh University

 • Alana Heath